 Max von Stephanitz, considered the father of the breed, owned and bred white German Shepherds.
 His foundational sire, Horand von Grafrath, carried the recessive e allele and produced white offspring.
 Early stud books and photographs document white dogs as accepted members of the breed.

 Von Stephanitz himself stated that color had no bearing on working ability.
 In his 1923 book The German Shepherd Dog in Word and Picture, he wrote that white dogs should not be excluded from breeding based on color alone.
-He considered color a minor trait compared to structure, temperament, and working ability, a view supported by modern health research.
+He considered color a minor trait compared to structure, temperament, and working ability, a view supported by modern health research and confirmed by the documented success of white shepherds in working roles today.

 Through the 1920s, white German Shepherds competed in shows and were registered without restriction in Germany and in the American Kennel Club registry in the United States.